 180 delegates completed the questionnaire with a 70% response rate.
 Respondents worked across a range of clinical settings and a variety of interventions were being used.
 While most (84%) considered sleep management to be part of their role, only 10% felt confident in their knowledge about it.
 Relatively few used specific sleep disturbance instruments, either for assessment (33%) or to evaluate outcome (39%); 37% were not aware specific instruments were available.
 Perhaps unsurprisingly 49 % would value further training on this topic

 In conclusion, the survey provided an initial understanding of current practice by experienced MS nurses & therapists in the UK.
 It suggested knowledge about sleep disturbance, particularly related to assessment instruments, may be limited.

-In May 2012 an abstract of the study was published in the Multiple Sclerosis Journal 2012 18: S15-S18 entitled "Management of Sleep Disturbance: A survey of current practice in the United Kingdom (UK)"
+In May 2012 an abstract of the study was published in the Multiple Sclerosis Journal 2012 18: S15-S18 entitled "Management of Sleep Disturbance: A survey of current practice in the United Kingdom (UK) (PDF, 45KB)"

-In May 2012 Ewa Johnansson-Charles, part of the TiMS research group presented “Assessment and management of sleep disturbances in people with MS: a survey of clinical practice" at the RIMS (Rehabilitation in MS) conference in Hungry.
+In May 2012 Ewa Johnansson-Charles, part of the TiMS research group presented “Assessment and management of sleep disturbances in people with MS: a survey of clinical practice (PDF, 335KB)" at the RIMS (Rehabilitation in MS) conference in Hungry.